Sensory Garden for Babies and Toddlers: Engaging Little Ones in the Garden

 Toddlers put everything in their mouths anyway, so why not make it intentional?
 Edible gardens give them safe options to explore taste.

-Safe for snacking:
+Safe for Snacking

 Cherry tomatoes — sweet, bite-sized, endlessly appealing